groninge01/docs-v3/docs/partner-onboarding/onboarding-overview/rate-providers.md

 # Rate Providers

-A rate provider is a contract that provides a rate relative to the underlying asset.
-For example, the rate of wstETH to stETH.
-Examples can be found in [this repo](https://github.com/balancer/code-review/tree/main/rate-providers).
+Rate providers are contracts that provide an exchange rate between two assets.
+For example, the rate of stETH to wstETH.
+If a pool is created with tokens that use unreviewed rate providers, it will not show on [balancer.fi](https://balancer.fi/pools)

 ::: tip
 - Technical information on rate providers can be found [here](../../concepts/core-concepts/rate-providers.md)
 - To submit your own rate provider contract for review, create an issue [here](https://github.com/balancer/code-review/issues/new?assignees=mkflow27&labels=request&projects=&template=review-request.yml)
-- If a pool is created with tokens that use unreviewed rate providers, it will not show on [balancer.fi](https://balancer.fi/pools)
 :::

 ## What are the requirements for a rate provider contract?